Core Concepts

 1. The intent, policy snapshot, and proposed action are persisted durably

-2. Your agent receives a Deferred Execution Receipt immediately — no blocking, sub-second response
+2. Your agent receives a Deferred Execution Receipt immediately - sub-second response

-4. The approver reviews the full context — agent reasoning, policy assessment, proposed action parameters
+4. The approver reviews the full context - agent reasoning, policy risk assessment, proposed parameters

 5. On approval, execution resumes; on denial, the IEC closes with a denied outcome